The Bandits (band): Post-split

 During John Robinson's solo acoustic show in Liverpool in March 2014 at The Baltic Social, he was joined by guitarist Gary Murphy to perform 'Take It and Run' and '2 Step Rock' accompanied by Pedantics drummer Nick Miniski.

+Gary Murphy, now Irish rock band Inhaler’s tour manager, made a deal with Inhaler frontman Elijah Hewson that if they headlined the M&S Bank Arena, he would “get the band back together”.
+On October 11th 2025, Inhaler played one of their biggest headline shows ever at the arena with The Bandits and Scottish rock band The Snuts as opening acts.